 About the Annual Meeting

-The Psychonomic Society's 55th Annual Meeting will be held November 20-23, 2014 in Long Beach, California, USA.
-The almost 2,500 attendees are researchers who perform and promote the basic science of behavior in areas such as memory, learning, problem solving, action planning, language, and perception that connect with other fields of research.
+The Psychonomic Society's 58h Annual Meeting will be held November 9-12, 2016 in Vancouver, British Columbia, Canada.
+The over 2,500 attendees are researchers who perform and promote the basic science of behavior in areas such as memory, learning, problem solving, action planning, language, and perception that connect with other fields of research.

 - Receive complimentary annual meeting registration